Modeling oxygen-void interactions in uranium nitride: Conclusions

 This work develops a first-principles-based thermodynamic framework that quantifies how oxygen impurities interact with void surfaces in UN, leading to a reduction in the surface energy, $|\Delta \sigma|$.
 The model incorporates DFT-derived energetics, oxygen diffusivity, defect chemistry, and microstructural parameters to assess the extent of surface stabilization.

 Key findings can be summarized as follows.
 Substitutional oxygen on nitrogen surface sites ($\text{O}_\text{N}^\text{(s)}$) is the dominant contributor to surface energy reduction.
 Oxygen in surface hollow sites ($\text{O}_i^\text{(s)}$) has a minor, and occasionally adverse, effect on $|\Delta \sigma|$.
-The dependence of $|\Delta \sigma|$ on key parameters is summarized below: \begin{itemize} \item \textit{Oxygen concentration ($w_\text{O}$):} The surface energy reduction scales linearly with oxygen content. \item \textit{Void radius ($R_v$):} $|\Delta \sigma|$ is most pronounced for small voids.
-Larger voids require higher temperatures to reach meaningful oxygen coverage and experience a slightly smaller $|\Delta \sigma|$. \item \textit{Porosity ($p$):} The surface energy reduction is found to be largely insensitive to porosity. \end{itemize}
+The dependence of $|\Delta \sigma|$ on key parameters is summarized below: \begin{itemize} \item \textit{Oxygen concentration ($w_\text{O}$):} The surface energy reduction scales approximately linearly with oxygen content. \item \textit{Void radius ($R_v$):} $|\Delta \sigma|$ is most pronounced for small voids.
+Larger voids require higher temperatures to reach meaningful oxygen coverage; the peak magnitude falls by $\approx$44\% from $R_v$ = 1 to 25~nm, and at a fixed operating temperature the reduction falls even more steeply. \item \textit{Porosity ($p$):} The explicit geometric porosity factor is partly canceled by the surface-site fraction.
+The remaining porosity dependence is moderate because the capture length decreases with increasing $p$, but the peak magnitude changes far less than the isolated $(1-p)/p$ prefactor would suggest. \end{itemize}

 For small voids and bubbles ($R_v$ = 1--10 nm), $|\Delta \sigma|$ exhibits three regimes in its dependence on temperature: \begin{itemize} \item \textit{Low temperatures:} $|\Delta \sigma| \approx 0$ due to limited oxygen diffusivity. \item \textit{Intermediate temperatures:} $|\Delta \sigma|$ reaches its maximum as the competing effects of oxygen solubility and diffusion kinetics are optimally balanced.
 This regime coincides with the onset of breakaway swelling in UN. \item \textit{High temperatures:} $|\Delta \sigma|$ decreases due to enhanced bulk solubility, which disfavors surface segregation. \end{itemize}